hyosung11/Launch-School/Courses/JS109/questions.md

 evenValues([1, 3, 4, 2, 4, 6, 5, 7, 9, 10, 12]);
 ```

 The return value of the final line will be `[ 4, 4, 12 ]`.
-This problem illustrates the problem of mutating an array while iterating over it.
+This example illustrates the problem of mutating an array while iterating over it.
 The function `evenValues` is defined on line 3 and takes a single parameter called `array`.
 The `forEach` method, during each iteration, invokes the callback with the element's value as an argument.
 The callback then adds even numbers to the `evens` array.
 In the end, `forEach` returns `undefined`.

 The push() method adds one or more elements to the end of an array and returns the new length of the array.